Heath-J/odin-recipes/README.md

 * How to set up a html boilerplate
 * Git workflow
 * How to add links and images to a web page
+* How to add multiple pages to a website